alexirpan/alexirpan.github.io/_posts/2018-11-10-neopets-economy.markdown

 price.
 Bad for inflation, since users don't spend money at the NPC store.

-The Hidden Tower Grimoires are books, and unlike the other Hidden Tower items, they're entirely untradeable.
+The Hidden Tower Grimoires are books, and unlike the other Hidden Tower items, they're entirely untradable.
 You can only buy them from the Hidden Tower, with the most expensive one costing 10,000,000 NP.
 Each book grants an avatar when read, disappearing on use.